tayboonkai/tayboonkai/README.md

-- 👋 Hi, I’m @tayboonkai
+- 👋 Hi, I’m @lucastay
-- 👀 I’m interested in Blockchain and the Internet of Things!
+- 👀 I’m interested in Web3, exploring analytics!
 - 🌱 I’m currently learning DevOps with Docker!
 - 💞️ I’m not currently looking to collaborate on any projects
-- 📫 You can reach me through tayboonkai@gmail.com or https://www.linkedin.com/in/npkai/
+- 📫 You can reach me through capitalspear@gmail.com or https://www.linkedin.com/in/npkai/

 <!---
 tayboonkai/tayboonkai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.